pulibrary/ExcelAlmaLookup/README.md

 **Ignore First Row (Header)**: If checked, the first cell in the selected range will not be searched, and no other cells in that row will be overwritten.
 You should check this if the first row is a header.

+**Generate header row from result types**: This option is avialable if the "Ignore First Row" option is checked.
+For each result column, the header row will be populated with the corresponding label from the "Result Types" list.

 **Validate and search equivalent ISBN/SNs**: If checked, and if “Field to search” is set to “ISBN” or “ISSN”, then each ISBN/SN will be validated.
-If invalid, the check digit will be recalculated before searching.
+If invalid, the value "INVALID" will be output in the result column(s).
 For ISBNs, the search will be done on both the 10-digit and 13-digit forms, regardless of which form is found in the spreadsheet.

 **Include suppressed records**: If checked, then suppressed records will be included in the search results.